It’s hard not to love them! They’re incredibly versatile characters with a wide variety of skills and seemingly endless charm.

 I personally enjoy the random nature of this Bard subclass, but I realize that I’m almost certainly in the minority here.
 When you’re braving the dangers of your adventure, it’s generally safer to know what you’re getting with your abilities!

-Check out the Complete Guide to the College of Spirits Bard in D&D 5e here if you dare!
+Channel the spirits with the Full Guide to the College of Spirits Bard if you dare!

 When I first read the College of Creation Bard in Tasha’s Cauldron of Everything, I was admittedly unimpressed.